mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/index.md

 menuWeight: 30
 excerpt: Applications
 ---
-This section documents the applications and application types that you can utilize with Kommander.
+This section documents the applications and application types that you can use with Kommander.

 Application types are: